Deim0s13/my-demo-app/docs/04-containerisation.md

 # Expose the port the app runs on
 EXPOSE 3000

-# Define the command to run the frontend application
+# Define the command to run the application
 CMD ["npm", "start"]
 ```